Caution Updated:

 City Council is the decision maker for all amendments to a local area plan.

-How is participant input considered in the creation of a local area plan?
+How is participant feedback used in the creation of a local area plan?

 This information has no legal status and cannot be used as an official interpretation of the various bylaws, codes and regulations currently in effect.
 The City of Calgary accepts no responsibility to persons relying solely on this information.
 Web pages are updated periodically.